iblasquez/tuto_ModelisationUML/Modelio/Modelio_GenerationCodeJava.md

 ## Quelques mots sur le Round-trip engineering <a id="roundTrip"></a>

-[Wikipedia](https://en.wikipedia.org/wiki/Round-trip_engineering) définit de la manière suivante :
+[Wikipedia](https://en.wikipedia.org/wiki/Round-trip_engineering) propose la définition suivante :

 > Round-trip engineering (RTE) is a functionality of software development tools that synchronizes two or more related software artifacts, such as, source code, models, configuration files, and even documentation.